aichemydev/Wring_docs/docs/TG Smart Observer/recorder.md

 # Welcome *User*

-If you're a user of Quikly Smart Observer, as a matter of fact you get to prioritise every benefit in a easy way at all times.
+If you're a user of Wring Smart Observer, as a matter of fact you get to prioritise every benefit in a easy way at all times.
+With that alone, you get to make sure that everything goes right.
+And we will be very happy to help you out throughout the process.

 ![Quikly Dashboard](/img/Dashboarrrd.png)